Gradle-Build-Tool-Edited/Gradle-Build-Tool-Edited/README.md

 - 🛠 SDK and environment configuration
 - 📚 Dependency download and management
 - 🌙 Modern UI with Dark Mode
-- ⚡ Fast and lightweight performance
+- ⚡ Fast, lightweight, and optimized performance

 ## Requirements